 COMMON BRAND NAME(S): Arzerra

-USES: Ofatumumab is used to treat a certain type of leukemia (CLL - chronic lymphocytic leukemia) in patients who have not responded to other cancer chemotherapy drugs (such as fludarabine, alemtuzumab).
+USES: Ofatumumab is used to treat a certain type of cancer (chronic lymphocytic leukemia - CLL).
 Ofatumumab belongs to a class of drugs known as monoclonal antibodies.
 This medication works by stopping the growth of cancer cells.

-HOW TO USE: This medication is given by injection into a vein by a health care professional.
-It is usually given once a week for the first 8 doses, then once every 4 weeks for the last 4 doses or as directed by your doctor.
+HOW TO USE: This medication is given by slow injection into a vein by a health care professional.

 This medication may cause very serious (rarely fatal) infusion-related reactions during or up to 24 hours after treatment.
 These reactions occur more often during the first and second treatments.
 Your doctor will monitor you closely and increase your dose slowly to reduce the chances of these serious side effects.
 If you have a reaction, your treatment will be temporarily stopped.
 Tell your doctor or nurse immediately if any of these effects occur: chest pain, flushing, wheezing, trouble breathing, dizziness, fainting, pounding/irregular heartbeat, fever, chills, back/stomach pain, or rash/itching.